 Recidivism continues to be the primary measurement tool for Reentry Services.
 Recidivism is defined as any booking into a correctional facility for any reason.
 The Reentry Program committed to reducing the recidivism rate for Intensive Case Management (ICM) clients by 50% from our baseline rate of 44% (2008-10).
 Average for the initial five-year period of ICM is 34%.
-Due to barriers listed above the rate for 2017 is 45%, exceeding the rate when ICM services were not available.
+For 2018, the recidivism rate for Intensive Case Management (ICM) clients on a 12 month follow up was 37%.
 Reentry works, but not when clients are unable to participate in services.
-Returning all inmate to Douglas County is essential to delivering an effective program.
+Returning all inmates to Douglas County is essential to delivering an effective program.